Nonso9698/kops-k8s-Gcloud/README.md

 ## Important Notes:

-The #AlphaAllowGCE # feature flag is required since kops support for Google Cloud is still considered alpha.
+#1.
+The AlphaAllowGCE  feature flag is required since kops support for Google Cloud is still considered alpha.
+#2.
 Ensure your Google Cloud account has the necessary permissions to create resources (e.g., VMs, firewalls, networking components).
+#3.
 This guide assumes you are using a default network; custom networks may require additional configuration.